ayinke-llc/malak/README.md

 - 100% Opensource.
 Own your own data, metrics, and story
 - Send investors' updates to anyone via email
-- Manage metrics automatically from many sources.
-[See Integrations](https://malak.vc/integrations)
+- Manage metrics automatically from many sources such as Mercury, Brex, Stripe and more.
+[Full list](https://malak.vc/integrations)
 - Create, manage and share your decks.
 - Manage your fundraising pipeline